UNiXMIT/UNiXHuddle/README.md

 ## Overview
 A Team Huddle site where teams can submit metrics ready for a Daily Huddle discussion.
-Built with HTML, Javascript, Node.js, Express and SQLite.
+Built with HTML, Javascript, Node.js, Express.
-Data is written, using SQLite, to a file called huddleData.db.
-It contains a table for Huddle metrics, called huddleData, and a table for Huddle users, called huddleUsers.
+Data is written to a PostgreSQL database.

 ## Features
 - Users can select their user and a date then enter their metrics for that day.
-- Data is pulled from the SQLite when a user changes the user or date in the form.
+- Data is pulled from the PostgreSQL when a user changes the user or date in the form.
 - The Huddle host can navigate through the user list using the arrows in the form or with the keyboard left and right arrow keys.
 - If a users capacity is greater than 3 or their wellbeing is 30 minutes or less, those metrics will appear as red and bold so the Huddle host can easily spot them.
 - There are multiple API endpoints for adding/removing users, and collecting metrics.